GimhaniU/home/_posts/2017-03-31-sigmahpatches.md

 I knew about open-source development since I was really in love with those open-source products like android, firefox, linux and many more since they come to us with absolutely no any restrictions unlike many copyrighted products.

-However, I felt little nervous to start on direct contributions with such an organizations.
+However, I felt little nervous to start on direct contributions with such organizations.
 So, I started a survey on available open-source projects for which I could start my contributions with.
 Google summer of Code archieve pages helped a lot in this process.

 ## Found Sigmah !!